A clinical self-assessment of the severity of my ulcerative colitis as of June 2020.

 My resting heart rate is between 45 and 50 beats per minute, probably a physiological bradycardia (slower than normal heart rate) induced by endurance exercise training.
 I’ve not had tachycardia (faster than normal heart rate) at rest in recent memory.

-The four relevant blood tests are: haemoglobin (looking of anaemia), erythrocyte sedimentation rate (ESR, a marker of inflammation) and C-reactive protein (CRP, another inflammatory marker), and serum albumin.
+The four relevant blood tests are: haemoglobin (looking of anemia), erythrocyte sedimentation rate (ESR, a marker of inflammation) and C-reactive protein (CRP, another inflammatory marker), and serum albumin.
 These tests were last done, as part of a battery of tests, on April 17, 2020, i.e. about two months ago.

 The results for all the four tests—haemoglobin, ESR, CRP, and serum albumin—were within the laboratory’s normal range.